jlangch/venice/README.md

 persistent data structures.

 Venice supports macros, tail-recursion, dynamic code loading, multimethods, protocols and many more.
-It comes with excellent Java interoperability, and a configurable sandbox that can prevent all sorts of dangerous JVM interactions like reading/writing files, invoking  _System.exit(0)_  or any other malicious action.
+It comes with excellent Java interoperability, and a configurable sandbox that can prevent all sorts of unwanted JVM and Venice interactions.
 Venice has been designed from the ground-up with a sandbox making it a first class citizen.

 Venice comes with a comprehensive library of 900+ core functions.
 It's immutable persistent data structures together with Clojure style atoms, futures, promises, and agents greatly simplify writing concurrent code.

-Because Venice does not depend on any runtime libraries (other than the JVM) you can easily add it as standalone .jar to your classpath.
+Because Venice does not depend on any runtime libraries (other than the JVM) you can easily add it as standalone JAR to your classpath.

 Venice requires Java 8 or newer.